Find a PhD supervisor

 Department of Theology and Religion

 Given that my own work is interdisciplinary, I welcome enquiries from prospective research students on a variety of topics in theological ethics carried out in the form of constructive critical reflection or ethnographic inquiry.
-To get a better sense of my work, have a look over my website at jeremykidwell.info, but my current areas of work include: environmental ethics (or 鈥渞eligion and ecology鈥), technology, business and organisational ethics, design and ...
+To get a better sense of my work, have a look over my website at https://jeremykidwell.info and also some notes of guidance I've prepared around my style of supervision and topics I cover which can be ...

 Associate Professor in Health Economics